-There are many fumes that could be inside your the Wasatch Front region residence.
+There are many vapors that could be in your the Wasatch Front region house.
 Natural gas and vapors that originate from household fixtures, flooring and paints.
-Not a one of them are as hazardous as carbon monoxide.
+Not a one of them are as threatening as carbon monoxide.

 Call Barlow Service Experts at 801-436-8985 now to start protecting your family against this harmful gas.

 Carbon monoxide may be an emergency, so it’s not a situation to mess around with.